Planeshifter/node-sparqling-star/Readme.md

 ## What it is about?

-Using the query language SPARQL (Simple Protocol and RDF Query Language) provides methods to retrieve machine-readable data stored in RDF.
+Using the query language SPARQL (Simple Protocol and RDF Query Language) allows to retrieve machine-readable data stored in RDF.
 RDF stands for Resource Description Framework and is a way to store data in triplets, following the syntactical structure of subject, predicate and noun.
 In a very practical sense, it gives an access point to semantic web technologies and databases.
 One of the prime examples is the DBpedia, which is the machine-readable form of Wikipedia.
 DBpedia allows you to understand the Wikipedia as a big, structured database from which one can extract valuable information.

 # Getting Started